2020 Albany Great Danes football team

-The 2020 Albany Great Danes football team represented the University at Albany, SUNY in the 2020–21 NCAA Division I FCS football season.
-They were led by Greg Gattuso, in his seventh season as head coach, and played their home games at Bob Ford Field at Tom & Mary Casey Stadium.
-The Great Danes played as members of the Colonial Athletic Association.
+The 2020 Albany Great Danes football team represented the University at Albany, SUNY as a member of the North Division Colonial Athletic Association 2020–21 NCAA Division I FCS football season.
+Led by seventh-year head coach Greg Gattuso, the Great Danes compiled an overall record of 1–3 with an identical mark in conference play, placing fifth in the CAA's North Division.
+The team played home games at Bob Ford Field at Tom & Mary Casey Stadium in Albany, New York.

 On July 17, 2020, the Colonial Athletic Association announced that it would not play fall sports due to the COVID-19 pandemic.
-However, the conference is allowing the option for teams to play as independents for the 2020 season if they still wish to play in the fall.
+However, the conference allowed the option for teams to play as independents in the fall of 2020.

-Previous season

-The Great Danes finished the 2019 season ranked No. 18 in the FCS standings and went 9–5, 6–2 in CAA play to finish in second place.
-The Great Danes were selected for the postseason tournament and advanced to the Second Round before losing 47–21 to Montana State.

 Schedule

 Albany originally had a game scheduled against Delaware State (September 5), but it was canceled on July 16 due to the MEAC's decision to cancel fall sports due to the COVID-19 pandemic.
 The CAA released its spring conference schedule on October 27, 2020.
 On March 31, 2021, Albany canceled their remaining games due to injuries.